KDreynolds/HoTMiXer/README.md

 # HoTMiXer

 HoTMiXer is a command-line tool designed to simplify the process of starting new web projects.
-It allows developers to quickly scaffold projects using the HTMX framework, coupled with a choice of popular backend technologies like Flask, Gin, and Node.js.
+It allows developers to quickly scaffold projects using the HTMX framework, coupled with a choice of popular backend technologies like Flask, Django, Gin, and Node.js.
 Features

     Easy Scaffolding: Quickly set up a new HTMX project with a simple command.
-    Multiple Backends: Supports various backend technologies including Flask, Gin, and Node.js, with more to be added.
+    Multiple Backends: Supports various backend technologies including Flask, Django, Gin, and Node.js, with more to be added.
     HTMX Integration: Leverage the power of HTMX for dynamic, efficient web applications.

 # Getting Started